shirish93/shirish93.github.io/_posts/2022-08-12-hoarding-engineer.md

 ### Introduction

 Imagine a dusty attic overflowing with heirlooms, gathering cobwebs instead of enriching lives.
-This image perfectly captures the irony of hoarding mentality in software engineering, where top performers – the organization's most valuable assets – are often underutilized, their potential locked away like precious antiques.
+This image perfectly captures the irony of hoarding mentality in software engineering, where top performers – the organization's most important assets – are often underutilized, their potential locked away like precious antiques.

 This essay discusses the detrimental effects of hoarding top performers in engineering, from what I have witnessed in some organizations.
 We'll explore the negative consequences, advocate for a more empowering alternative, and equip ourselvesv with tools to champion a shift towards consistent utilization.